 The structural integrity can sometimes be exceeded by the force applied by an accidental blow to the face or the introduction of a foreign object to the mouth.
 People who grind their teeth at night or who don’t use a protective mouth guard during vigorous athletics are also at increased risk of suffering a fractured tooth.

 Even if the fractured tooth doesn’t cause any immediate sensitivity or discomfort, you should still have it repaired before tooth decay can further degrade the health of the tooth.
-The severity of the dental fracture will determine the treatment plan developed by Dr. Nidal Obeid and his team.
+The severity of the dental fracture will determine the treatment plan developed by Dr. Nidal Obeid and their team.

 If the dental fracture is small or only a single surface of the tooth has been compromised, Dr. Nidal Obeid might be able to restore the integrity of the tooth enamel by installing a standard amalgam or composite dental filling.